Part 1 – Can I Recover Data after Format?

 What is low-level formatting?

-As a preliminary job for high-level formatting, low-level formatting can only be done in DOS environment and its object is a whole disk.
+As a preliminary job for high-level formatting, low-level formatting can only be done in a DOS environment and its object is a whole disk.
 Strictly speaking, low-level formatting includes those steps:

-• dive a disk into several cylinders and tracks;
+- dive a disk into several cylinders and tracks;

-• divide each track into several sectors;
+- divide each track into several sectors;

 When low-level formatting is required?

-• A hard drive is badly corrupted that the operating system cannot recover it, and a zero-fill can help in this situation.
+- A hard drive is badly corrupted that the operating system cannot recover it, and a zero-fill can help in this situation.

-• To get rid of almost any data-related problem on the drive, such as viruses, corrupted partitions and the like.
+- To get rid of almost any data-related problem on the drive, such as viruses, corrupted partitions, and the like.

-• To hide bad sectors by telling the drive to remap them to its collection of spares.
+- To hide bad sectors by telling the drive to remap them to its collection of spares.

 How to perform low-level formatting?

 The CMOS of many motherboards provides the low-level formatting function and it is usually embedded in HDD Low Level Format option.
-If users have this option on their motherboard, they can directly choose Hard Disk Low Level Format Utility for low-level formatting.
+If users have this option on their motherboard, they can directly choose Hard Disk Low-Level Format Utility for low-level formatting.

 What’s more, if users’ hard drive is a standard one, they can also turn to third-party tools when low-level formatting is needed.